RaySinclair01/ARG-HMRG-Colocalization-Analyzer/README.md

 ### Initial Setup

 1. Place your assembled contig files (e.g., `A1A_contigs.fasta`, `A1B_contigs.fasta`) into an `input_data/` directory.
-2. Prepare the CARD and BacMet databases as required by DIAMOND (`diamond makedb`).
+2. Run the database preparation script (`08`) once to download and format the necessary databases.

 ### Script Workflow